auvigoo20/COMP-352/README.md

 # COMP-352
-This repository contains the assignments for the course data structures and algorithms
+This repository contains the assignments for the course Data Structures and Algorithms